 Significantly, no deaths were reported, and most cases were self-limiting.

-While the incidence appears slightly higher among younger males, an argument can be made regarding their relatively lower risk of severe Covid complications, potentially suggesting that the vaccine's benefits might not overshadow the risk.
+As the incidence of vaccine induced myocarditis appears slightly higher among younger males, an argument can be made regarding their relatively lower risk of severe Covid complications, potentially suggesting that the vaccine's benefits might not overshadow the risk.

-Let's explore the validity of this notion.
-Examining the risk of Covid-related complications in this group, for instance:
+Let's explore the validity of this notion by examining the risk of Covid-related complications in this group, for instance:

 The dilemma lies before you: vaccine or virus?
 Your thoughts and comments are most welcome.